AitchAtDU/Durhack2020/videoscript.md

 To accomplish this, we set out to create a series webpages using bootstrap connected by a nodejs server.
 We would encorporate a database into this server that would allow users to log in using a whirlpool encrypted logon system that takes their durham email and password.
-Teachers would be given access to create classes of students that can view the slideshows that they can upload onto the webserver **someone else provide more technicalities on how we set out to do the backend pls**
+Teachers would be given access to create classes of students that can view the slideshows that they can upload onto the webserver.
+To begin creating the back-end we began looking into how to use AWS for hosting, even though we didn’t complete the project it taught us how to deploy servers and connect to them.
+Since we didn’t have any prior knowledge on back-end programming languages we started learning the basics of NodeJS and then learnt how to use express to create an API that can route requests and responses to and from the server.
+Learning these languages took up most of our time so we were unable to put them into practice but being able to understand the foundation of the back-end will prove to be very useful in the future.
+We also developed our basic JavaScript skills by learning asynchronous JavaScript so that programs can send requests on the webpage and continue running without getting a response immediately.
+We learnt the concept of promises and using the XML requests module.
+The skills we gained through doing this would form the basis of our project.

 We created the building blocks of our project.
 By the end of the hackathon the homepage was functional, we had a suitable database and a nodejs web server hosted on AWS.
 Our group was learning web development